 WHAT IS A LETTER OF INQUIRY (LOI)?

 An LOI is a brief summary of the work for which you are seeking funding.
 We aim to learn the mission and work of your organization, what you are seeking to achieve with grant funding and why you are seeking funds now.
 To see what is requested on the LOI form, click here.

 After reviewing your LOI, if the Board believes a full proposal is warranted, you will receive an invitation to submit a grant application approximately four weeks after the date noted above.
 To see what is requested on the Application form, click here.

 To submit an LOI, log in to our online portal.
 If you don’t have an account, you will need to first create one, then log in.

-The Foundation’s primary areas of geographic focus are Texas and southwestern Colorado.
-We accept LOIs for work outside these regions by invitation only.
-If the work you are proposing is not in these areas, but you feel the work aligns strongly with the Foundation’s goals, you may contact Elizabeth Love.
+The Foundation’s primary area of geographic focus is Texas.
+We accept LOIs for work outside Texas by invitation only.
+If the work you are proposing is not in Texas, but you feel the work aligns strongly with the Foundation’s goals, you may contact Elizabeth Love.

-Additionally, in its work to support community parks and animal care facilities, the Foundation focuses on greater Houston, central Texas and southwestern Colorado and accepts LOIs from outside these areas by invitation only.
+Additionally, in its work to support community parks and animal care facilities, the Foundation focuses on greater Houston and central Texas and accepts LOIs from outside these areas by invitation only.

 TYPES OF SUPPORT AND GRANT TERMS